akeneo/pim-docs/cve_2022_xxxx.rst

 **********************

 | If you are an Akeneo PaaS (i.e, Flexibility) user, we applied the patch to v5 and v6 as defined on our support policy.
-| If you are an Akeneo PaaS user on lower versions, we **strongly encourage** to update your Flexibility versions as these version will not be patched.
+| If you are an Akeneo PaaS user on lower versions, we **strongly encourage** to update your Flexibility versions as these versions will not be patched.

 On-premise user
 **********************